jcatrysse/jira2redmine_migration/README.md

   Manual overrides persist
    across reruns thanks to the automation hash signature – clear it when you want the script to resume managing the row.
+   The issue payload only includes custom fields whose mapping rows are marked `MATCH_FOUND` or `CREATION_SUCCESS` and already hold a `redmine_custom_field_id`.
+Each value is normalised according to the target field format (strings/text, numbers, dates, booleans, single- or multi-select lists) and, when Redmine enumeration metadata is present in the mapping table, Jira option labels are mapped to their Redmine counterparts.
+   Cascading parent/child pairs remain a dedicated special case built from the same filtered mapping set.
+This makes the rule explicit: only custom fields that are enabled and mapped in `migration_mapping_custom_fields` are sent to Redmine, including system fields such as `resolution` and `resolutiondate` when you add them to the mapping table.
 3. **Push (`push`)** – lists every row in `READY_FOR_CREATION`, highlighting the target project, tracker, and status.
 A dry run (`--dry-run`) prints the payload summary and warns about attachments that still require attention in